derektypist/tree-map-diagram/README.md

 ### Content

-Did a Google Search on `freecodecamp tree map diagram`.
+Did a Google Search on `freecodecamp treemap`.
+HTML, CSS and JavaScript taken from [Notion](https://www.notion.so/Visualize-Data-with-a-Treemap-Diagram-1192d4ebd1164277b769f74eaf7a5d26), which was accessed on 13 October 2020.

 ### Media